 She spent her first night in foster and by the morning, she was vomiting and unable to stand, obviously very sick.
-In an effort to get her to a local vet immediately, NAWR contacted Scottish Terrier Club of Greater New York Rescue nearby, who they have worked with many times in NJ, and Kandy was carried into a specialty vet with an Emergency Clinic that they used frequently.
+In an effort to get her to a local vet immediately, NAWR contacted Scottish Terrier Club of Greater New York Rescue nearby, who they have worked with many times in New Jersey, they carried Kady into a specialty vet with an Emergency Clinic that they used frequently.
 She was examined and admitted for emergency care and observation.
 After doing a myriad of tests, we were informed that she was a totally unregulated diabetic, seriously dehydrated and was in critical condition.
 Approving her care and hospitalization, the vet went ahead and got her on IV fluids and antibiotics to try to stabilize her condition.
 The next hurdle was to try to regulate her diabetes, so she was started on IV insulin once she was better hydrated.
-She was monitored every 2 hours throughout the night.
+She was monitored every two hours throughout the night.
 The second day in the hospital, she stayed on IV and was weaned onto insulin shots.
 Her blood sugar which had been over 600 upon arrival was steadily coming down in the right direction.
 As she became fully rehydrated, she started feeling better than she must have felt for a very long time.
 By late that evening, Scottie Rescue was notified that she could be picked up and her insulin shots, prescription diet, and the remainder of her medications could be maintained at home.
 She spent a few more days with them and although weak, she was definitely recovering, getting stronger, and showing more of her bouncy Westie personality.

 Erica Cerny